Since the late 1980s Uganda has rebounded from the abyss of civil war and economic catastrophe to become relatively peaceful, stable and prosperous.

 DR Congo accuses Uganda of maintaining its influence in the mineral-rich east of the country.
 Uganda says DR Congo has failed to disarm Ugandan rebels on its soil.

-Some critics have wondered why the conflict has gone on for so long and questioned Mr Museveni's commitment to ending the insurgency.
+Some critics have wondered why the conflict went on for so long and questioned Mr Museveni's commitment to ending the insurgency.
 The government in turn has pointed to progress since 2011, when the US committed itself to tracking down LRA bases in nearby countries.

 Uganda has won praise for its vigorous campaign against HIV/Aids.
 This has helped to reduce the prevalence of the virus - which reached 30% of the population in the 1990s - to single-digit figures.